This delicious Spicy Persimmon Preserves recipe can be served with dozens of foods -- from sandwiches and grilled chicken, to toast and ice cream!

 - salt

-- If you don't want the heat, omit the chili paste.
-(No need to substitute it with anything.)
+- Chili paste.
+You can substitute the chili paste with a couple of pinches of cayenne pepper.
+If you don't want the heat at all, just omit it.
+(No need to substitute with anything.)

-- Do not substitute the Fuyu persimmons with the Hayachi variety.
-You will not get the nice chunks of fruit as it will all become soft.
+- Do not substitute the Fuyu persimmons with the Hachiya variety.
+You will not get the nice chunks of fruit as it will become too soft.

 Making it Ahead and Storing it